animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 >
 > Jeremiah looks exactly like the lion from Wizard of Oz.
 >
-> He told me, I'm remembering now, as I figure out how to structure this story, in a diner while we were eating, that his spirit animal — I think he said "spirit animal," or the animal he would be anyway, if he were an animal — is a lion.
+> He told me, I'm remembering now, as I figure out how to structure this story, in a diner while we were eating, that his spirit animal — I think he said "spirit animal," or the animal he would be anyway, if he were a non-human animal — is a lion.
 >
 > What I appreciate about Jeremiah, besides his synchronistic value, unconditional kindness, telepathic connection, romance-luck synchronicities, and archetypal-symbiosis symmetries, is his kindness and innocence generally; he wants to be the good guy.
 He's a hobbit, a fellow hobbit.
 He's capable of not following the patterns I’ve seen established with everybody else, especially in relation to me and not falling from loyalty, or forgetting who I am, amid my more extreme states.
 >